anshul197/calculator/README.md

-# this is my calculatoor basic app
+# this is my calculator basic application